Anshul-exe/Linux-Networking-Deep-Dive/README.md

 # Linux-Deep-Dive

-### Journal for learning Networking commands concepts and bash practice
+### Journal for learning Networking commands and Automation Bash Scripting